BishopFox/sliver/docs/sliver-docs/pages/tutorials/md/6 - Scripting.md

             print('Session is running on %s', event.Session.OS)
 ```

-Let’s setup an InteractiveSession object like previously.
+Let’s set up an InteractiveSession object like previously.

 ```bash
 interact = await client.interact_session(event.Session.ID)
 ```

-We’re going to start with writing the code for Linux and Macos, since in their case the file is located in the same place.
+We’re going to start with writing the code for Linux and macOS, since in their case the file is located in the same place.
 First we check if the file exists, then we download and decompress it to display its contents using gzip.

 ```bash
 file_listing = await interact.ls("/etc/hosts")